"When I was a little girl, Nolan liked to say that this world has no natives, which means it belongs to everyone."

 Tommy and Irisa have developed into this in "The Bride Wore Black."
 When standing outside a suspect's locked home, Tommy notes they need to get a warrant.
 Irisa just breaks the window and unlocks the door.

 Good Girls Avoid Abortion: Averted with Amanda, who is one of the least ambiguously good characters and had an abortion years ago.
-The abortion itself is treated as an understandable choice given the overallsituation, but her handling of it—not even discussing it with the father, Connor Lang, beforehand, even knowing he would have a problem with it—led to the destruction of their relationship.
+The abortion itself is treated as an understandable choice given the overallsituation, but her handling of it-not even discussing it with the father, Connor Lang, beforehand, even knowing he would have a problem with it-led to the destruction of their relationship.
+It's later revealed that her pregnancy was a result of her rape by a stranger, but she refused to admit it because it would have damaged her political career.

 Good Old Ways: Because Defiance is filled with so many different cultures, an unspoken rule is "As long as your traditions don't mess with people outside your group, you can do it."
 This is what permits the Castithans to use the "cleansing rack".
-They justify this because years ago, when trying to impose a vaccination law, the Irathiants rebelled and many died during the fighting.
+They justify this because years ago, when trying to impose a vaccination law, the Irathients rebelled and many died during the fighting.

 Grey and Grey Morality: To an extent.
 Was Nolan in the right to kill someone in cold blood?
 Was Yewll?
 Is Rafe really unambigiously good despite his racism and politicking?